Migori County: Religion

 In addition, there are a number of Evangelical churches and Independent African Christian churches.

 Islam is another major religion in Migori.
 Followers include both Sunni and Shi'ite Muslims.
 The largest number of Muslims in Migori are found in Migori town centre and the neighboring regions.

-Many of the traditional African religions are no longer widely practiced.
+Many of the traditional African religions are no longer widely practised.
 Some of the denominations considered as indigenous religions combine aspects of Christianity with traditional religious beliefs.
 Two of these denominations are Legio Maria and Roho Israel, found mostly in rural areas.

-The few Migorians who adhere to Hinduism and Sikhism are mostly Indians.
+The few Migorians who adhere to Hinduism and Sikhism are mostly of Indian origin.
 They reside mostly in Migori Town.